MicrosoftDocs/MigrationPlaybookContent/README.md

 ...
 ```

-The meaning of the fields and their expected values are as follows:
+An explanation of each of the properties and their expected values are as follows:

   * id
     * A meaningful name that is unique from all other questions